background

 The public comment period closed on October 15, 2024 at 11:59 p.m.
 At this point, the DoD had to review this feedback and make any final changes to the rule before submitting it to the Office of Information and Regulatory Affairs (OIRA) for regulatory review.
 The rule was expected to go before Congress in mid-October, but this did not happen.

-On July 23, 2025, the DoD submitted the final 48 CFR Acquisition Rule to the Office of Management and Budget (OMB).
-Included in the submission was clause 204.7503, which confirms that CMMC certification will be required in nearly all new DoD contracts beginning October 1, 2025.
+On July 22, 2025, the DoD submitted the final 48 CFR Acquisition Rule to the Office of Information and Regulatory Affairs (OIRA), a part of the Office of Management and Budget (OMB), for review.
+Included in the submission was clause 204.7503, which stated that CMMC certification must be included in all applicable solicitations and contracts awarded after October 1, 2025.

-This is a major milestone: CMMC is no longer a future possibility.
-It will likely be a contractual requirement for most defense work starting this fall.
+In short: CMMC is no longer a future possibility.
+It will likely be a contractual requirement for most defense work starting this year.

 Impact of the rulemaking process on defense contractors